-However, there are also transactions defined neither as supplies of goods nor as supplies of services and these transactions do not fall within the scope of the UK VAT system.
+Nevertheless, there are also transactions that are neither classified as supplies of goods nor as supplies of services, and such transactions are not covered by the UK VAT system.

 |Compliance Returns and Deadlines